ADGEfficiency/energy-py-talk/PITCHME.md

 ### energy_py

-lessons learnt building an energy reinforcement learning library
+two years of lessons from building an energy reinforcement learning library

 adgefficiency.com